gombru/gombru.github.io/_posts/2017-09-14-face_hair_segmentation.markdown

 Siyang Qin, from the University of California, published [a similar approach in ICME 2017](https://users.soe.ucsc.edu/~siqin/papers/ICME.pdf), which includes a segmentation refinement and a lighter FCN, and probably produces better results than the model provided here.
 However, they don’t provide code nor a trained model.

 ## Data
-The model has been trained using the [Part Labels Database] (http://vis-www.cs.umass.edu/lfw/part_labels/).
+The model has been trained using the [Part Labels Database](http://vis-www.cs.umass.edu/lfw/part_labels/).
 It contains 2927 images of faces of famous people with pixel-level labelings into Hair/Skin/Background labels.
 Images size is 250x250 pixels.

 <div class="imgcap">
 	<div style="display:inline-block">